Erika Steinbach: Career in the CDU, Member of Parliament

 In 1974 she joined the Frankfurt branch of the CDU.
 In 1977 she was elected a member of the Frankfurt City Council and held that post until 1990.

 She was elected a member of the Bundestag in 1990, for the constituency of Frankfurt am Main III representing that until 1998.
 Since 2005, she has represented the constituency of Frankfurt am Main II.
 In 1990 she voted against the German–Polish Border Treaty (1990).
 In 1997 she criticized the approval of the Czech-German Declaration of Reconciliation.

-Since 2005, she has been a member of the German parliamentary committee for human rights and humanitarian aid and spokesperson for human rights and humanitarian aid of the CDU/Christian Social Union fraction.
+Since 2005, she has been a member of the German parliamentary Committee on Human Rights and Humanitarian Aid and spokesperson for human rights and humanitarian aid of the CDU/Christian Social Union fraction.
 She is also a deputy member of the parliamentary Committee for the Interior.
 Since 2000, she has been a member of the national board of the CDU (German, CDU-Bundesvorstand).

 In 2009, she was offered the position of Secretary of State in the Federal Ministry of Education and Research, but declined.